Last Updated: 10/8/18.

 You can also retarget your already signed-up Exhibitors to become Sponsors by targeting a list of your current and/or past Exhibitors.
 Remember, it's usually hard to track Sponsor and Exhibitor sales, unless the entire process is able to be tracked online.
 Either way, you can still drive these prospects to fill out a form and know that you drove their interest.

 Below are campaign suggestions that will help you begin to plan your Marketing strategy to drive attendee registrations to your show.

 Keep in mind that the above just begins to scratch the surface of the campaigns you can run for your event.
-For example, you can combine campaign ideas as well to create Early Bird Shopping Cart Abandoner campaigns or Last Chance Special Event campaigns, for a more in depth conversation about what might work well for your event, schedule a strategy call with your Customer Success Manager.
+For example, you can combine campaign ideas as well to create Early Bird Shopping Cart Abandoner campaigns or Last Chance Special Event campaigns.
+If you have a dedicated Customer Success Manager, schedule a strategy call for a more in depth conversation about what might work well for your event.

 Pre and Post-Show Engagement